66 important questions and answers - Bandera County Courier

 62. What if an airline cancels my flight?

-The corona virus has denied many people the desire to fly.
-The airlines are responding with increased cancellations.
-The question is whether passengers are entitled to compensation in such cases.
-According to the EU Passenger Rights Regulation, this is possible if the cancellation is short-term (maximum 13 days before departure – done and the airlines cannot rely on exceptional circumstances.

-In the opinion of the Federal Association However, the epidemic of the German aviation industry is a case of force majeure, so that the airlines only have to reimburse the ticket price or rebook the customer, but do not have to pay any compensation.
+In the opinion of the Federal Association of Germans The aviation industry is the epidemic but a case of force majeure, so that the airlines only have to reimburse the ticket price or rebook the customer, but do not have to pay compensation.
 Consumer advocates see it differently.
 They accuse the airlines of wanting to pass on their business risks to customers.
 Ultimately, this question will be decided by the court.

 The same applies to existing bookings that were made by March 5 and for which the Departure date is March or April.
-Here, too, you can postpone the trip free of charge.
+Here, too, you can travel free of charge

 63. Should I take out insurance?